30 Adjectives to Describe a Voice (with Meanings & Examples)

 Quiet

-Meaning: low and silent.
+Meaning: low and soft, not loud.

 Loud

-Meaning: with a big volume.
+Meaning: with a lot of volume.

 Low